Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Conclusions and Future Work

 The proposed work can be augmented with several research directions.
-Although the asymptotic analysis using the combined effect of random fog, pointing errors, and atmospheric turbulence is close to the exact results, analyzing the exact PDF of the combined channel with different atmospheric turbulence models can be useful.
-We have also shown that there is a marginal difference between the performance of DF and AF relaying under the considered channel impairments.
-Thus, it would be interesting to investigate low complexity all-optical relaying schemes for OWC systems under the combined effect of fog, pointing errors, and atmospheric turbulence.
+Performance analysis for different system configurations such as amplify-and-forward in dual-hop and multi-hop frameworks would be interesting.
+Further, the hybrid OWC-RF and multi-aperture systems can be investigated with the generalized fading considered in this paper.
+It would also be interesting to investigate low complexity all-optical relaying schemes for OWC systems under the combined effect of fog, pointing errors, and atmospheric turbulence.

 \begin{appendices}